 All of this is expected to be done by vendors for free, as some sort of investment in the hope of winning the project.

-Now, some RFPs are well written, and some are largely copied and pasted from other documents to the extent they become almost nonsensical.
+Now, some RFPs are well written, and some are not.
 Most lie somewhere in between.
 But almost all RFPs are fundamentally flawed.
 This is because almost all of them attempt to prescribe the desired solution and dictate the timeline for delivery.

 Think about it.
 Imagine there’s some unknown mechanical problem with your car.
 Would you take it to a mechanic and say, “Here’s my car.
 I’m asking you and a number of your competitors to provide a detailed quote on how you would fix its Flux Capacitor, including case studies of others you’ve fixed, along with references.
 Also, my timeline requires your work to be completed by Wednesday.”

-As silly as this example may sound, it’s exactly what occurs in almost every RFP we receive.
-Either the client is self-diagnosing or has used a consultant to help prepare the RFP.
-The RFP assumes that the client (or their consultant) has enough technical expertise to dictate a highly prescriptive list of requirements that will solve whatever they perceive their problems to be.
+As silly as this example may sound, it’s exactly what occurs in many RFPs we receive.
+Either the client is self-diagnosing their needs or they are simply describing whatever existing technology they want us to replace.
+The RFP assumes that the client (or their consultant) has enough technical expertise to dictate a prescriptive list of requirements that will solve whatever they perceive their problems to be.
 And it normally includes a timeline for implementation that assumes the client has enough experience in complex software development and deployment to know what a reasonable timeframe is.
-Both these assumptions are normally just plain wrong.
+Both these assumptions are normally unfortunately wrong.

 So if the client chooses this vendor, the odds are they’ll end up with a supplier who exaggerated their capability, or whose price is inadequate to cover the cost of delivering a well-supported solution.
 By the time the client discovers this, it’s typically too late.
 The New Zealand and Australian sports sectors are littered with examples of oversold supply relationships that resulted from RFPs.
 Typically, it takes the sports code 3 - 5 years of dissatisfaction before they go back to the market (and hopefully don't just repeat the RFP process all over again).

 Lastly, there's the issue of timing.
-Most clients have taken months of painstaking effort to create their RFP document.
-Translate that into many thousands of dollars of work and/or consultant's fees.
-Clients tend to justify this initial expenditure because the project is typically critical to their organisation and will ultimately commit them for 3 - 5 years and to a total expenditure that can exceed hundreds of thousands of dollars.
+Some clients have taken weeks or months of painstaking effort to create their RFP document.
+Translate that into thousands of dollars of time and effort and/or consultant's fees.
+Clients tend to justify this initial expenditure because the project is typically critical to their organisation and will ultimately commit them for 3 - 5 years to whatever solution they choose.
 But here's the rub.
-Clients will often issue RFPs that give vendors just weeks to formulate a highly detailed response.
+Those same clients will often issue RFPs that give vendors just days or weeks to formulate a response.
 If the vendor happens to be busy with existing delivery deadlines and prior commitments (and good vendors often are), then the client will either get a rushed response or the vendor may simply decline to submit a proposal.